Three dates in. Everything's perfect. Then you do it again.

 • Perform so hard you forget to actually connect (Type 3)

-The Enneagram reveals these hidden patterns—and more importantly, how to break them.
+The Enneagram maps these hidden patterns.
+More importantly, it shows you how to break them.

 The Early Relationship Graveyard: Where Good Connections Go to Die